igee-17/pipeline/README.md

 **Experience:**

-Sign-up was smooth, but there's an OAuth gap I noticed, when I authenticated with GitHub during sign-up, then got prompted to connect GitHub again when creating my first project.
-Not a blocker, but it's confusing because the two steps look identical and it's unclear why the first one didn't already grant the required scope.
+Sign-up was smooth, but there's an OAuth gap I noticed: I authenticated with GitHub during sign-up, then got prompted to connect GitHub again when creating my first project.
+Not a blocker, but confusing because the two steps look identical and it's unclear why the first didn't already grant the required scope.

+**GitHub repo access discoverability:** I granted access to one repo during initial OAuth.
+When I later tried to deploy a second project I couldn't find anywhere to expand that access — I had to know to search by repo name.
+A "manage repository access" link on the new-project screen would make this obvious.

 Framework auto-detection didn't trigger after I changed the root directory to `apps/web`.
 I had to manually select the framework.
-Changing the root directory should be able to re-run detection.
+Changing the root directory should re-run detection.

 The deploy UI itself is clean.
 Progress is visible, the live URL appeared quickly, and the overall flow is easy to follow.
 That part felt polished.

-**Critical bug:** I deployed a Vite app and it shows a black screen.
-When I sent a request to `/assets/index-Cu1sJYd8.js`, it returns `Content-Type: text/html` with HTTP 200 which seems to indicate Brimble's SPA fallback is intercepting static asset requests.
-I think the SPA fallback should only apply to extensionless navigation paths, and not to `.js`, `.css`, or other static asset paths.
-Additionally, Cloudflare Rocket Loader is mutating the `type="module"` attribute on the script tag to a random hash string (`type="bff498db0110ddf5d337554c-module"`), which breaks ES module loading entirely.
-Together these two issues make it impossible to ship a Vite/React app on Brimble right now.
+**Critical bug — monorepo asset path resolution:** I deployed the frontend of the project with the root directory set to `apps/web` and got a black screen.
+Asset requests (`/assets/index-Cu1sJYd8.js`) were returning `Content-Type: text/html` with HTTP 200 — Brimble's SPA fallback was intercepting them.
+I isolated the root cause by deploying a standalone (flat-repo) Vite app to a separate project ([vite-test.brimble.app](https://vite-test.brimble.app)).
+That one works: the same asset path returns `Content-Type: text/javascript`.
+The black screen is therefore specific to the root-directory-override path: Brimble resolves built asset URLs relative to the repository root rather than the configured root directory, so the files are never found and the SPA catch-all fires instead.
+The SPA fallback should only activate for extensionless navigation paths, not for `.js` / `.css` / etc., and asset serving should be scoped to the configured root's `dist/` output.

+Cloudflare Rocket Loader is also active on both deployments and mutates `type="module"` to a hash string (e.g. `type="67c9a96474ec609d623dc9d8-module"`), which breaks ES module loading.
+The flat-repo app recovers because the browser still loads the script via the `src` attribute before Rocket Loader intercepts.
+For the monorepo case the assets are already 404-ing as HTML, so Rocket Loader compounds the failure.
+Rocket Loader should be disabled by default for Brimble-managed deployments, or at minimum excluded from paths containing ES module entry points.

 **Missing for infra use cases:** Brimble has no support for `docker-compose.yml` as a deployment unit, no privileged container access, and no way to mount the Docker socket — which means anything that orchestrates containers (this project, Coolify-style tools, build pipelines) can't run there.
 That's a significant gap if Brimble wants to go beyond frontend hosting and compete in the full-stack/infra space.
 The `brimble deploy --prod` CLI referenced on the homepage would also benefit from a proper monorepo story (a `brimble.json` manifest mapping services to root dirs).